schollz/_core/README.md

 ## sample loading tool

-the sample loading tool is a web-based tool (available at [zeptocore.com/tool](https://zeptocore.com/tool)) that allows you to load samples onto the *_core* devices. it is built with Go, and Vue.
+the sample loading tool is a web-based tool (available at [zeptocore.com/tool](https://zeptocore.com/tool) or [ectocore.rocks](https://ectocore.rocks)) that allows you to load samples onto the *_core* devices. it is built with Go, and Vue.

 <div align="center">
 <img src="docs/static/img/core_tool.webp" width="70%">